zowe/docs-site/docs/user-guide/cli-installcli.md

     The command expands files into your working directory for Zowe CLI and Zowe CLI plug-ins.

-4. Issue the following command to install Zowe CLI on your PC:
+4. Issue the following command to install Zowe CLI on your computer:

     ```
     npm install -g zowe-cli-<VERSION_NUMBER>.tgz